This procedure sets out how we will respond to your concerns and complaints regarding our services.

 How the Complaints Procedure works

-We will first try to resolve with your complaint informally.
+We will first try to resolve your complaint informally.

-A formal complaint must be made in writing to Council Complaints.
+A request for a review must be made in writing to Council Complaints.
 It should include;

 - A clear statement of your complaint

-- The name of the person or people you have been dealing with at the informal stage
+- The name of the person or people you have been dealing with at Stage 1

 - Your name